JaminMartin/rex/README.md

 ```shell
 cargo install --path cli/
 ```
-Alternatively, you can embed this in a python project eithe
+Alternatively, you can embed this in a python project, as python bindings are exposed and packaged on `PyPi` as `rex-pycli`.
 # Usage
 Once installed `rex` can be invoked in the terminal with the command `rex`
 ```